pulumi/pulumi-terraform-bridge/dynamic/README.md

 <!-- -*- fill-column: 110 -*- -->
 # Dynamic Bridged Provider

-A *dynamically bridged provider* is a Pulumi native provider parameterized by the identity of a terraform provider.
+A *dynamically bridged provider* is a Pulumi provider parameterized by the identity of a terraform provider.
 It consists of a binary `pulumi-terraform-bridge`, which is spun up as a provider by `pulumi`.
 The binary is responsible for downloading the terraform provider it is emulating, then translating `pulumi`’s [gRPC protocol](https://github.com/pulumi/pulumi/tree/master/proto/pulumi) into [Terraform’s v6